Secure communications protocol for safety related and critical systems.

 - Hardware solution tailored to solve the company’s problem

-- Potential to be the first-to-market this unique solution
+- The potential to be the first-to-market this unique solution

 - Provides a higher degree of reliability and data protection for the user